 It is not only the flexible who practice

 yoga.
-Most people start with rather stiff and inflexible bodies, like
+Most people start with rather stiff and

-some students and teachers.
-Flexibility comes gradually
+inflexible bodies, like my students and I. Flexibility comes gradually

 with practice.
 Staying focused, be patient and flow with breathing is

 more important than flexibility.